pandatastic/Udacity_Investigate-dataset_TMDB/README.md

 # Udacity_Investigate-dataset_TMDB
 Project for Udacity Business Analyst Nanodegree

 For this project, the TMDB database has been used.
+Which is a detailed database containing movies produced for the past 56 years, with varuables:
+- id
+- imdb_id
+- popularity
+- budget
+- revenue
+- original_title
+- cast
+- homepage
+- director
+- tagline
+- keywords
+- overview
+- runtime
+- genres
+- production_companies
+- release_date
+- vote_count
+- vote_average
+- release_year
+- budget_adj
+- revenue_adj

+## Questions
 Some questions that were asked and subsequently answered are:
 <ol>
     <li>Movie Analysis